A/N: Links on profile. Disclaimer: I own nothing.

-"Listen, Alec is in the Obsidian room with his boss, they need a private waitress and bartender, Jane isn't here and I'm already booked in for the red room.
+"Listen, Alec was in the Obsidian room with his boss, they need a private waitress and bartender.
+Jane isn't here and I'm already booked in for the red room.
 Heidi and Tanya are already swamped here, plus Peter called in sick, he and Charlotte are both down with the flu.
 You're the only one who can do it.
 Please?
 You could bring a notebook and write while they talk!
 They won't need you to do much I don't think...please?"
 She begged, using her puppy eyes.
 I cringed, I was really tired and I would no-doubt be even later getting home if this meeting went on too long.

-I climb the stairs towards the suite, my eyes heavy with tiredness.
+I climbed the stairs towards the suite, my eyes heavy with tiredness.
 Out of the

 corner of my eye, I saw a flash of bronze.